surreydigitalservices/surreydigitalservices.github.io/_posts/2017-05-12-Using-SDS-AddressBase-API-as-a-Geocoder.md

 This post shows to use Python to geocode a list of UPRNs using SDS [AddressBase API](https://surreydigitalservices.github.io/sds-addresses/).

+### Update
+The formatting is not great so check [out the post directly](https://github.com/surreydigitalservices/surreydigitalservices.github.io/edit/master/_posts/2017-05-12-Using-SDS-AddressBase-API-as-a-Geocoder.md)!

 ### Query the API using Python Requests

 Lookup a single UPRN - try this out in python console to see how it works: